12 Stunning Paris Parks and GardensReading Time: 7 minutes

 As you are now aware, there is a wide range of green spaces and stunning parks and gardens in Paris to enjoy and escape the busy cityscape.
 If you’re visiting, try to enjoy at least one park every day and change it up so you can experience as many of these lovely green havens as possible.

-If you’re planning on visiting France this year, I would really love to help you plan your trip!
+And if you’re planning on visiting France this year, I would really love to help you plan your trip!
 I help travelers like you enjoy Paris so you can experience the Paris of your DREAMS!
 Whether you want a personalized trip itinerary, off-the-beaten-path experiences, or help with accommodations, I can assist you today.
 Contact me to get the support and resources you need to visit France stress-free!

 Thanks for reading to the end!
 I would love to hear from you in the comments: What is your favorite Paris park or garden?
 Is it on this list?